sigmorphon/sigmorphon.github.io/workshops/2024/call_for_tasks.md

 <br>
 <br>
 Tasks that fail to keep up with crucial deadlines such as the dates for having the task website up and dates for training and test data may be canceled at the discretion of SIGMORPHON organizers.
 Canceled tasks will be encouraged to submit proposals for the subsequent year’s SIGMORPHON.
-The SIGMORPHON 2023 Workshop will be co-located with a major NLP conference in 2023.

 ## Submission Details